 Sunday Long Run Seven

-Another Sunday Long Run in the summer marathon training program.
+Sunday Long Run Seven in the summer marathon training program was this weekend.
 I still haven’t signed up for a Fall New England marathon, but I do have three halfs on the schedule.
 If you’re still looking for a Fall marathon check out my link.
 Fall is a busy marathon season in New England!

 This week probably a dozen or so of us ran the 14.6 mile course, or some semblance of it!
 There are a lot of turns for the week seven run, but I know these roads by heart.
 Early in the run we made a loop around Ell Pond across from Melrose High School.